Sauna-Planet

 Maybe Leave Your Smart Devices Behind

-While more and more people today are seemingly welded to their smart devices, the sauna ought to be one of the few places where even the most phone-dedicated people should try to leave them behind.
-While there are certainly some useful functions on today’s smart devices such as smartphones and smartwatches that could give you some interesting info and data about your sauna visit, ask yourself if data about the exact beats per minute of your heart is more valuable than the rare peace that you can find in a sauna.
-Especially in the world of today where everyone is on-call at all times, even a 15 or 20-minute break in the sauna can be a momentary bliss.
-And even better, if you are using a public sauna, take that time to socialize with your fellow sauna bathers!
+While there are certainly some useful functions on today’s smart devices such as smartphones and smartwatches that could give you some interesting info and data about your sauna visit.
+Ask yourself if data about the exact beats per minute of your heart is more valuable than the rare peace that you can find in a sauna.
+Especially in the world of today where everyone is on-call at all times.
+Even a 15 or 20-minute break in the sauna can be a momentary bliss.
+And even better, if you are using a public sauna, take that time to socialise with your fellow sauna bathers!
+That’s why we leave the smartphones off our how to prepare for a sauna checklist.

 Try to Avoid a Large Meal Before Getting Into the Sauna

-The best state for your body to be in when getting ready for a sauna is light but not too light.
-This means that you should avoid any kind of overly-heavy activity and this includes having too large of a meal.
-Anyone who has stepped into a sauna after a feast knows that the heat of the sauna makes undigested food sit like a rock.
 This is largely because the body is working harder to maintain homeostasis while you are in the sauna.
 Part of maintaining homeostasis, actually, is digestion.
 So the body will actually work to process the food in your stomach a bit faster than you may be used to.
 This is why eating a big meal before the sauna can quickly lead to a disrupted stomach ache.
 Therefore, prepare for your sauna session by not eating too much.